kokes/kb/README.md

 > That is, machine learning doesn't have to match experts or decades of experience or judgement.
 We’re not automating experts.
 Rather, we’re asking ‘listen to all the phone calls and find the angry ones’.
 ‘Read all the emails and find the anxious ones’.
 ‘Look at a hundred thousand photos and find the cool (or at least weird) people’.

 [Here's an excellent PSA.](https://twitter.com/brendandburns/status/1007350396078075904)

-Python wheels are still magic to me, but they are a tiny bit less magic now, [thanks to this PyCon talk](https://www.youtube.com/watch?v=02aAZ8u3wEQ&feature=share).

-I teach Python and I often struggle when explaining decorators, [this talk](https://www.youtube.com/watch?v=MjHpMCIvwsY&feature=share) is a great overview of not just what they are, but also *why* they work.

-kafka definitive guide

 ------------------------